-The investigation into human radiation experiments began as part of an ongoing Subcommittee examination of the health and safety policies of the Department of 1984, Representative Richard Energy.
-In June Ottinger, then Subcommittee Chairman, requested from the Department a list of experiments involving human test subjects and radiation, which were funded by the Atomic Energy Commission, the Energy Research and Development Administration, or the Department of Energy.
+The investigation into human radiation experiments began as part of an ongoing Subcommittee examination of the health and snfety policies of the Department of Energy.
+In June 1984, Representative Richard Ottinger, then Subcommittee Chairman, requested from the Department a list of experiments involving human test subjects and radiation, which were funded by the Atomic Energy Commission, the Energy Research and Development Administration, or the Department of Energy.
 The former two agencies were predecessors of the Department of Energy.
-DOE responded to this initial request in September 1984, enclosing summaries of many different experiments.
-In October 1984, Chairman Ottinger requested further clarification and information on the human experiments provided. responded to this request in January 1985, providing supporting material and fuller descriptions of many of the experiments, and in some cases reporting more experiments.
+DOE respond to this initial request in September 1984, enclosing summary of many different experiments.
+In October 1984, Chairman Ottinger requested further clarification and information on the human experiments provided.
+DOE responded to this request in January 1985, providing supporting material and fuller descriptions of many of the experiments, and in some cases reporting more experiments.